guastallaigor/vue-horizontal-timeline/README.md

 You can commit using `npm run commit` to help you with that.

 There's a `pre-push` hook that runs all the unit tests before you can push it.

-If an error occurs, an you can use the `npm run commit:retry` command that runs the previous `npm run commit` that you already filled.
+If an error occurs, you can use the `npm run commit:retry` command that runs the previous `npm run commit` that you already filled.

 ## TODO